 EASA Part 21 J – Design Organisation Approval

 EASA Part M Continuing Airworthiness

-Ian has 34 years of experience in Aviation as an Airworthiness specialist, he spent 24 years with the UK CAA and 10 years with British Aerospace, now BAE Systems.
-Ian has previously worked as an Avionics design certification specialist and a Part 145 and Part M specialist.
-Ian is currently delivering our Initial Airworthiness and Continuing Airworthiness training courses and instructing training addressing the airworthiness aspects of Specific Approval.
+Ian has over 35 years of experience in the industry.
+He is an Airworthiness specialist at the UK CAA ( including ASSI) including British Aerospace, and now BAE Systems.
+Ian has previously worked as an Avionics design certification specialist on large aircraft and a Part 145 and Part M specialist.
+Ian is currently delivering our Initial Airworthiness and Continuing Airworthiness training courses and instructing training addressing the airworthiness aspects of Specific Approvals.

 We offer two different ways to attend this course: